Latrine

 A latrine is a toilet or an even simpler facility that is used as a toilet within a sanitation system.
 For example, it can be a communal trench in the earth in a camp to be used as emergency sanitation, a hole in the ground (pit latrine), or more advanced designs, including pour-flush systems.

-The term "latrine" is still commonly used military parlance, less so in civilian usage except in emergency sanitation situations.
-Nowadays, the word "toilet" is more commonly used than "latrine", except for simple systems like "pit latrine" or "trench latrine".
+The term "latrine" is still commonly used in military parlance, and less so in civilian usage except in emergency sanitation situations.
+Nowadays, the word "toilet" is more commonly used than "latrine", except when referring to simple systems like "pit latrines" or "trench latrines".

-The use of latrines was a major advancement in sanitation over more basic practices such as open defecation, and helped control the spread of many waterborne diseases.
+The use of latrines was a major advance in sanitation over more basic practices such as open defecation, and helped control the spread of many waterborne diseases.
 However, unsafe defecation in unimproved latrines still remained a widespread problem by the end of 2020, with more than 3 billion people affected (46 % of the global population).
 Eradication of this public health threat is one of the United Nations' 17 goals for sustainable development.